ajburns651/ajburns651/README.md

 - 🎒 Currently studying at La Costa Canyon High School

+- 🎓 Attending UCSD for Aerospace Engineering in the Fall of 2022

 - 🌱 Learning python, javascript, and game development

 - 📝 I regulary post my school notes at ajburns651/School-Notes

-- 📫 You can reach me at ajburns651@protonmail.com or on discord at Ajburns651#1850
+- 📫 You can reach me at ajburns651@gmail.com

 ## Operating System & Tools

+- Windows
 - Mac OS
 - Linux - Arch/Xmonad
 - VSCode